This programme provides you with...

 - A solid economic analysis of the most important branches of private, public, international and European law;

 - Advanced knowledge in economic analysis of law: the use of economic methods to explain and assess the effects of divergent legal rules;

 - An interdisciplinary and multicultural approach and a chance to study in three different countries in one year.

 When: first term (October-December)

 Where: Haifa, Hamburg, Rotterdam

 In this term, you will earn 20 EC.
-You are offered two introductory tutorials and you must attend five fundamental courses.
+You must attend five fundamental courses.